Introduction to solutions

 If you delete an unmanaged solution, you just delete the group used to contain references to solution components.
 The solution components in an unmanaged solution remain in the system but they are no longer associated with the unmanaged solution you delete.

 If you delete a solution component in an unmanaged solution, it is deleted from the system and is no longer available from any other unmanaged solution.
 Use “remove” instead of “delete” if you just want to remove a solution component from an unmanaged solution.

 If you intend to distribute your solution as a managed solution, export your unmanaged solution and select the Managed option in the Package Type dialog box.

-After you generate a managed solution, you can’t install it in the same Microsoft Dynamics CRM organization that contains the unmanaged solution used to create it.
+After you generate a managed solution, you can’t install it in the same Dynamics 365 Customer Engagement (on-premises) organization that contains the unmanaged solution used to create it.
 It must be installed in a different organization.

 After you install a managed solution, the following applies: